-As you probably already know, Enhansoft, where I’m the Chief Architect, specializes in using SCCM to collect extra inventory details about computer warranties, computer monitors, local administrator group names, etc. Once these details are all inventoried and returned to SCCM, our customers need to see them in easy-to-read reports.
+As you probably already know, Enhansoft, where I’m the Chief Architect, specializes in using SCCM/MEMCM to collect extra inventory details about computer warranties, computer monitors, local administrator and group names, etc. Once these details are all inventoried and returned to SCCM/MEMCM, our customers need to see them in easy-to-read reports in both Power BI and SSRS formats.
 After the reports are created, we test all of them on each version of SQL Server.
-Since I needed to setup SQL Server Reporting Services (SSRS) 2017 a second time (for a new reporting services point in my lab) I decided to put together a blog post series about how to install SSRS.
-This post is the first of three.
+I needed to setup SQL Server Reporting Services (SSRS) 2019 for a Power BI Report Server test, so I decided to put together this two-part series about how to install SQL Server 2019 and Power BI Report Server 2019.
+This post is the first of two.

 I know people will ask, so below are the details about the VM I am using in my lab.

 Why didn’t I split-up the databases from the SQL Server itself or from the temp databases?
-The simple answer is: I know this server will never get overloaded.
-All of the VHDs sit on the same RAID 10 disk, so they all share the same disk I/O. By the way, from a performance standpoint, you gain very little by adding extra VHDs to split-up the virtual disk I/O as it is limited by the physical disk I/O. IMO – adding an extra VHD wastes a TON of extra physical hard drive space, especially if the VHDs have a fixed size.
+The simple answer is: this server never gets overloaded.
+All of the VHDs sit on the same RAID 10 disk, so they all share the same disk I/O. By the way, from a performance standpoint, you gain very little by adding extra VHDs to split-up the virtual disk I/O as it is limited by the physical disk I/O. IMO, adding an extra VHD wastes a TON of extra physical hard drive space, especially if the VHDs have a fixed size.

 Once the SQL Server ISO is linked to the VM, click on the Setup.exe file.

 Click on the Installation node.

 Next, click on the New SQL Server stand-alone installation or add features to an existing installation link.

 Record the product key if you plan to install Power BI Report Server or SQL Server Reporting Services (SSRS).
 You can thank me later!
 Click Next.